microsoft/Accera/docs/Manual/09 Parameters.md

 parameters = get_parameters_from_grid(parameter_grid={P0:[8,16], P1:[16,32], P2:[16], P3:[1.0,2.0]})
 package.add(nest, args=(A, B, C), base_name="matmul", parameters)
 ```
 In this case, `package.add` generates a function eight times, once for each parameter combination in the grid.
-Instead of `nest`, this function can take a schedule or a plan.
+Other than `nest`, `package.add` can alternatively accept a Schedule (if we are performing schedule transformations), or a Plan (if we are setting target-specific options).
 All eight functions share the same base name.
 However, Accera automatically adds a unique suffix to each function name to prevent duplication.
 This pattern allows optional filtering by inspecting the generated parameter values list before calling `package.add`.

 <div style="page-break-after: always;"></div>